Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-Note that with the exception of the relations involving loops, multiplication in $\widehat{\P}_{n+2}^{LR}(\Omega)$ is inherited from the relations of the decoration algebra $\V$.
+Note that with the exception of the relations involving loops, multiplication in $\widehat{\P}_{k}^{LR}(\Omega)$ is inherited from the relations of the decoration algebra $\V$.
 Also, observe that all of the relations are local in the sense that a single reduction only involves a single edge.
-As a consequence of the relations above, we also have: \begin{enumerate} \item[(6)] = 2 ;
+As a consequence of the relations in Figure~\ref{Fig083--Fig095}, we also have the relations of Figure~\ref{Fig096--Fig099}.